exercism/python/exercises/practice/darts/.approaches/introduction.md

     return scores.get(True, 0)
 ```

-This approach uses a dictionary to hold the distance --> scoring mappings and `dict.get()` to retrieve the correct points value.
+This approach uses a dictionary to hold the distance-to-scoring mappings and `dict.get()` to retrieve the correct points value.
 For more details, read the [`Dictionary and dict.get()`][approach-dict-and-dict-get] approach.